 Since the founding of the Red Cross in 1863, Geneva has evolved considerably as one of the foremost centers of global governance.
 Today, Geneva is home to the world’s highest concentration of international organizations and diplomatic missions which, along with the hundreds of non-governmental organizations headquartered in the region, form an exceptional density of global actors known as International Geneva.
-With the support of the host country and local authorities, various actions are being taken to reduce the ecological footprint of these institutions.
+With the support of the host country and local authorities, and also from UN Greening the Blue, various actions are being taken to reduce the ecological footprint of these institutions.

 The host country, Switzerland, the host city and canton of Geneva, the United Nations Environment Programme and the Geneva Environment Network stand ready to assist efforts of institutions to reduce the ecological footprint of their activities in Geneva.